-Conditional Release Orders - Crime - Australia
+Conditional Release Orders

 - Requirements to undergo drug and alcohol testing

-It should be noted that all domestic violence offenders that are dealt with via CRO must also be under a supervision order unless there are reasons for not doing so.
+It should be noted that all domestic violence offenders that are dealt with via CRO must also be under a supervision order.

 Varying or revoking conditions under a CRO